ponylang/pony-tutorial/expressions/exceptions.md

 ## Partial functions

 Pony does not require that all errors are handled immediately as in our previous examples.
-Instead functions can raise errors that are handled by whatever code calls them.
+Instead, functions can raise errors that are handled by whatever code calls them.
 These are called partial functions (this is a mathematical term meaning a function that does not have a defined result for all possible inputs, i.e. arguments).
 Partial functions __must__ be marked as such in Pony with a `?`.

 For example, a somewhat contrived version of the factorial function that accepts a signed integer will error if given a negative input.
 It's only partially defined over its valid input type.